Live Nation Entertainment: Injuries and deaths

 In February 2022, the family of Drakeo the Ruler filed a wrongful death lawsuit against Live Nation in the Los Angeles County Superior Court, after the rapper was killed in a homicide that occurred backstage at the Once Upon a Time in LA music festival at BMO Stadium.
 The suit claimed that Live Nation had negligently failed to employ proper and effective security measures at the event.
 Live Nation sought a motion to dismiss the suit, arguing that the incident was rare and "unforeseen".
-In January 2023, judge Yolanda Orozc rejected the motion and allowed the suit to continue, ruling that "the fact that defendants knew security would be needed for the event, supports the finding that the performing artists’ safety was a concern for defendants and foreseeable to defendants."
+In January 2023, judge Yolanda Orozc rejected the motion and allowed the suit to continue, ruling that "the fact that defendants knew security would be needed for the event, supports the finding that the performing artists' safety was a concern for defendants and foreseeable to defendants."

+In late March 2026, a lawsuit was filed in DC Superior Court by over two dozen concert goers from 11 states and DC, against Live Nation, the District of Columbia and others in relation to the Stray Kids Dominate World Tour show on June 23, 2025 held at Nationals Park.
+During the show, the outside temperatures were over 100°F (37°C) with a heat index of 110°F (43°C), with the suit alleging that while water bottles had been permitted staff made attendees throw them out and did not provide enough water or cooling resources.
+At least six people were hospitalized and treated for heat related illnesses during the concert, with the Metropolitan Police Departments Mass Casualty Task Force being called to the venue.
+Members of the group paused the concert at least twice after noticing concert goers issues, and shared their water with attendees before ending the concert early.